 - Cutaneous manifestations – Generalized nonpruritic papulosquamous eruption including the palms and soles, with pink, violaceous, or copper-colored papules, each with a collarette of scale.
 Patchy alopecia of the scalp is also observed in secondary syphilis.

 - Mucosal lesions – Mucous patches and "snail-track" ulcers in the mouth, and condyloma lata (gray, flat, moist papules and plaques) may be seen in moist anogenital locations or, more rarely, in the folds.
 They are teeming with spirochetes and are, therefore, extremely infectious.

 - Ocular symptoms may include lacrimation, photophobia, and red, painful eyes.

 - Malignant syphilis (lues maligna) is a rare, noduloulcerative manifestation of secondary syphilis.
 A generalized eruption of papules and nodules progresses to pustules and then to ulcers with overlying thick or rupioid (darkly colored and conical) crusts.
 Constitutional symptoms and generalized lymphadenopathy are usually seen.
-Most contemporary cases of malignant syphilis have been reported in the setting of underlying human immunodeficiency virus (HIV) infection.
+Most contemporary cases of malignant syphilis have been reported in the setting of underlying HIV infection.